lsst-sitcom/sitcomtn-162/index.md

 | `wmom_T` * `wmom_T_err` < 0.006           | 181          | 0.1%             |
 :::

-For reference against another catalog, it's useful to at the number of objects found in the HSM catalog ({cite:p}`HSM1`, {cite:p}`HSM2`) after different cuts.
+For reference against another catalog, it's useful to look at the number of objects found in the HSM catalog ({cite:p}`HSM1`, {cite:p}`HSM2`) used in {cite:p}`SITCOMTN-161` after different cuts.
 The HSM catalog first reads in 183791 objects prior to any cuts.
 After RS cuts, there are 104257 objects.
 Finally, after selection cuts, the final HSM source galaxy sample is 24362 objects.
 With the final `Metedetection` source galaxy sample catalog at 9353 for non-sheared objects, HSM is producing over two times as many objects.
 This comparison is another sign that the low number of usable objects in the Metadetection catalog needs investigation.

 ## Shear Calibration